ishaggarwal13/CarBookingApplication/README.md

 ## Usage
-1. Splash Screen
+**1. Splash Screen:**
-The app starts with a splash screen that automatically transitions to the Login Activity.
+   - The app starts with a splash screen that automatically transitions to the Login Activity.

-2. Login and Registration
+**2. Login and Registration:**
    - Login Page: Allows users to log in with existing credentials.
    - Registration Page: Allows new users to create an account by entering their name, email, and password.

-3. Main Activity
+**3. Main Activity:**
 - Users enter:
-   -- Pickup Location
+   - Pickup Location
-   -- Drop-off Location
+   - Drop-off Location
-   -- Travel Date (using the date picker)
+   - Travel Date (using the date picker)
-   -- Number of Passengers
+   - Number of Passengers
-Once these details are provided, users can click the Search button to find available drivers.
+- Once these details are provided, users can click the Search button to find available drivers.

-4. Driver List Activity
+**4. Driver List Activity:**
-A list of available drivers is displayed in a RecyclerView with information such as name, price, and available time.
+   - A list of available drivers is displayed in a RecyclerView with information such as name, price, and available time.
-Users can click the Book button on a driver to view more details.
+   - Users can click the Book button on a driver to view more details.

-6. Driver Details
+**6. Driver Details:**
-This activity shows the selected driver’s details on a map, displaying the route from the pickup location to the drop-off location.
+   - This activity shows the selected driver’s details on a map, displaying the route from the pickup location to the drop-off location.

-7. Booking Confirmation
+**7. Booking Confirmation:**
-After selecting a driver, the user can confirm the booking and proceed to the final confirmation screen.
+   - After selecting a driver, the user can confirm the booking and proceed to the final confirmation screen.

 ## Code Structure